Updated in 2023

 Instead, this statement can be updated to show the impact and quantify the results:

 The formatting for your resume should also be clean, professional, and tech-centered.
 Use sans serif fonts (fonts without feet) and a maximum of 1 cool color (blue, green, purple) to make your resume look more modern.
-Include a section that highlights your skills, including languages and tools, but do not include proficiency for each.
-Try to match as closely as possible to the keywords on the job description because both recruiters and applicant tracking systems will be looking for exactly those words.
+Include a section that highlights your skills, like languages and tools, but do not include proficiency for each.
+Try to match as closely as possible to the keywords on the job description.
+This is because both recruiters and applicant tracking systems will be looking for exactly those words.

 Step 2: Find the right opportunities for you